 DON’T: pass over or mumble a word if you’re not sure about it.
 Mumbling distracts your audience, unbalances the music and sounds terrible.
 Take the time to slot the unknown word into its proper place in the syntax.
 You don’t need to understand every last detail about the word itself, but you need to understand its purpose.

 Remember: with written English you can see the relationship of words on the page, so you can guess the meaning.
 English usually follows the pattern: Subject, Object, Verb, but think of all the likkle words that diffract or disturb the pattern: the prepositions, adverbs and conjunctions.
-And music always leads English to dance a little outside its grammatical cage.
+And music always leads English to dance a little outside the grammar cage.

 When you sing, your audience doesn’t have the written words to guide them, unless you project the lyrics onto a screen behind you, karaoke-style.
 You’re their only light, guiding them towards the important words and sounds that hold the meaning of the song.